magpie-ea/magpie-modules/README.md

 ## Sample experiment

-[Here](https://github.com/babe-project/MinimalTemplate/tree/modularized) you can find a sample forced-choice experiment created with \_babe.
+[Here](https://github.com/babe-project/departure-point) you can find a minimal experiment created with \_babe, you can use this template as a starting point for your experiment.
+[Showroom](https://github.com/babe-project/showroom) is an experiment which demonstrates most of \_babe's functionalities including most views, hooks and the canvas-api.

 ## Development